 and, additionally, set $\gamma$ so that $\KK(R_{\rm h})=K$, then such a sphere will have the same expansion dynamics as the one of the FL cheese.
 In other words,

 which matches the Kottler and FL geometries on the layer $R=R_{\rm h}$.

 For the sake of completeness, let us also check that, under the conditions specified above, the two Darmois-Israel junction conditions are automatically satisfied.
-First, the intrinsic metric of the junction hypersurface (i.e., the hole boundary) is the same whether one computes it from the inside of from the outside,
+First, the intrinsic metric of the junction hyper-surface (i.e., the hole boundary) is the same whether one computes it from the inside of from the outside,

-Secondly, the extrinsic curvature of the junction hypersurface $R=R_{\rm h}$ is identical whether one computes it from the inside or from the outside.
-Recall that the extrinsic curvature tensor of a hypersurface is
+Secondly, the extrinsic curvature of the junction hyper-surface $R=R_{\rm h}$ is identical whether one computes it from the inside or from the outside.
+Recall that the extrinsic curvature tensor of a hyper-surface is